IdentityPython/SATOSA/doc/README.md

 [here](../example/plugins/frontends/openid_connect_frontend.yaml.example).

 As opposed to the other plugins, this plugin is NOT stateless (due to the nature of OpenID Connect using any other flow than "Implicit Flow").
-However, the frontend supports using a MongoDB instance as its backend storage, so as long that's reachable from all machines it should not be a problem.
+However, the frontend supports using a MongoDB or Redis instance as its backend storage, so as long that's reachable from all machines it should not be a problem.

 The configuration parameters available:
 * `signing_key_path`: path to a RSA Private Key file (PKCS#1).
 MUST be configured.
-* `db_uri`: connection URI to MongoDB instance where the data will be persisted, if it's not specified all data will only be stored in-memory (not suitable for production use).
+* `db_uri`: connection URI to MongoDB or Redis instance where the data will be persisted, if it's not specified all data will only be stored in-memory (not suitable for production use).
-* `client_db_uri`: connection URI to MongoDB instance where the client data will be persistent, if it's not specified the clients list will be received from the `client_db_path`.
+* `client_db_uri`: connection URI to MongoDB or Redis instance where the client data will be persistent, if it's not specified the clients list will be received from the `client_db_path`.
 * `client_db_path`: path to a file containing the client database in json format.
 It will only be used if `client_db_uri` is not set.
 If `client_db_uri` and `client_db_path` are not set, clients will only be stored in-memory (not suitable for production use).
 * `sub_hash_salt`: salt which is hashed into the `sub` claim.
 If it's not specified, SATOSA will generate a random salt on each startup, which means that users will get new `sub` value after every restart.
 * `provider`: provider configuration information.
 MUST be configured, the following configuration are supported: